Andrea Pirlo: 2011–2012: Debut season

 Pirlo with Juventus in 2011.
 He went on to appear in 41 matches in his first season with the Bianconeri.

 Following Pirlo's departure from Milan in 2011, Juventus signed him on a free transfer on a contract until 2014.
 His debut with Juventus was in a friendly match against Sporting CP, which they lost 2–1.
 His first competitive match with Juventus was the 2011–12 Serie A opening match against Parma at home, in which he tallied two assists, for Stephan Lichtsteiner and Claudio Marchisio – the former of which was the first ever goal in the Juventus Stadium –, and completed 110 passes in a 4–1 victory.
 Antonio Conte played him alongside younger midfielders Marchisio and new signing Arturo Vidal in a three-man midfield, which allowed Pirlo to function creatively as a deep-lying playmaker, while Marchisio and Vidal supported him defensively.
 Pirlo's first goal for Juventus was a free kick against Catania on 18 February 2012 securing a 3–1 victory for Juventus and put the club back at the top of the Serie A table, above his former club Milan.
 On 18 March, Pirlo scored in a 5–0 demolition of Fiorentina and after the game dedicated the win to Fabrice Muamba, who suffered a cardiac arrest playing for Bolton Wanderers during a match against Tottenham Hotspur the same day.

 Pirlo finished the season by winning the 2011–12 Serie A title, after helping Juventus to secure a 2–0 victory over Cagliari.
 He provided the most assists in the Serie A that season, with 13, and he also found the back of the net three times in the league.
 Pirlo created over 100 chances and completed 2643 passes that season, with an 87% pass completion rate, completing 500 more passes than any other player in Serie A; the only player in the world to have completed more passes than him that season was Xavi.
-Due to his performances throughout the season, and his key role in leading Juventus to their first Serie A title in nine years, he was named to the Serie A Team of the Year, along with his Juventus midfielder partner Vidal.
+Due to his performances throughout the season, and his key role in leading Juventus to their first Serie A title in nine years, he was named in the Serie A Team of the Year, along with his Juventus midfielder partner Vidal.
 Pirlo and Juventus also finished runners up to Napoli in the Coppa Italia final that season.
 Pirlo's fine form in the 2011–12 season, in which he led Juventus to the league title, the Supercoppa Italiana and Coppa Italia final, as well as leading Italy to the final of Euro 2012, saw him nominated for the 2012 UEFA Best Player in Europe Award, in which he finished 4th.
 He was also elected to be part of the 2012 ESM Team of the Year and the 2012 UEFA Team of the Year.